-\begin{sloppypar} Several approaches have been proposed to address the label switching problem and are known as relabelling algorithms.
-A first group of relabeling algorithms consists of imposing an artificial identifiability constraint in order to arbitrarily pick a parameter (e.g. the mixture weights) and sort all the parameters for each accepted particle according to that parameter's order \citep{Diebolt1994,Richardson1997}.
-However, the majority of the algorithms proposed for addressing the label switching are deterministic (e.g Stephen's method \citep{Stephens2000} and the pivotal reordering algorithm \citep{Marin2005}).
-A third class of strategies, called probabilistic relabelling algorithms, uses a probabilistic approach for addressing the label switching problem \citep{Sperrin2010}.
-A detailed overview of current methods for addressing label switching is presented in \cite{Papastamoulis2016}.
-In Section \ref{sec.example.1}, we provide an example that illustrates the problem with the artificial identifiability constraint approach.
+\begin{sloppypar} Several approaches have been proposed to address the label switching problem and are known as relabeling algorithms.
+A first group of relabeling algorithms consists of imposing an artificial identifiability constraint in order to arbitrarily pick a parameter (e.g., the mixture weights) and sort all the parameters for each accepted particle according to that parameter's order \citep{Diebolt1994,Richardson1997}.
+However, many of the algorithms proposed for addressing the label switching are deterministic (e.g., Stephen's method \citep{Stephens2000} and the pivotal reordering algorithm \citep{Marin2005}).
+A third class of strategies, called probabilistic relabeling algorithms, uses a probabilistic approach for addressing the label switching problem \citep{Sperrin2010}.
+A detailed overview of methods for addressing label switching is presented in Papastamoulis \cite{Papastamoulis2016}.
+In Section \ref{sec.example.1}, we provide an example that illustrates a problem with the artificial identifiability constraint approach.
 Instead, we propose a deterministic strategy for addressing the label switching by selecting a parameter that has at least two well-separated components. \end{sloppypar}

 Addressing the label switching problem is especially important for the proposed sequential ABC algorithm because each time step's ABC posterior is used as the proposal in the subsequent step of the algorithm so the label switching has to be resolved before using it as a proposal distribution.
 Algorithm \ref{alg:ls} outlines the proposed strategy, and is carried out at the end of each iteration.
-The key aspect of Algorithm \ref{alg:ls} is to select the parameter that has at least two well-separated components.
-To determine this, each set of parameters (e.g. the means, the variances, the mixture weights), is arranged an increasing order.
-For example, for each particle $J$, $J=1,\ldots,N$, $\mu^{(J)}$ would be ordered so that $\mu_{(1)}^{(J)} \le \mu_{(2)}^{(J)} \le \cdots \le \mu_{(K)}^{(J)}$, with $\mu_{(i)}$ as the $i^{th}$ order statistic; let $\mu^{(J)}_{(k)}$ represent the $k^{th}$ smallest mean particle value.
+The key aspect of Algorithm \ref{alg:ls} is to select a parameter for reordering that has at least two well-separated components.
+To determine this, each set of parameters (e.g., the means, the variances, the mixture weights), is arranged in increasing order.
+For example, for each particle $J$, $J=1,\ldots,N$, $\mu^{(J)}$ would be ordered so that $\mu_{(1)}^{(J)} \le \mu_{(2)}^{(J)} \le \cdots \le \mu_{(K)}^{(J)}$, with $\mu_{(i)}^{(J)}$ as the $i^{\text{th}}$ order statistic.
 This is carried out for each set of parameters with analogous notation.